midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Memoize Approach`
 --------------------
 The Memoize Approach is a technique used in dynamic programming where intermediate results of subproblems are stored (usually in a table or dictionary) to avoid redundant calculations.
-When a function is called, it first checks if the result is already computed and stored.
-If so, it returns the stored result; otherwise, it computes the result, stores it, and then returns it.

 `Bottom-Up Approach`
 ---------------------
 The Bottom-Up Approach in dynamic programming involves solving smaller subproblems first and using their solutions to build up the solution to the larger problem.
-This approach typically involves filling out a table in a systematic way, starting with the simplest cases and progressing to more complex cases, ensuring that all subproblem solutions are available when needed for solving the larger problem.